sysprog21/rv32emu/CONTRIBUTING.md

 ### Function-like Macros

 When using function-like macros (parameterized macros), adhere to the following guidelines:
-- Enclose the entire macro body in parentheses.
+- For expression macros, enclose the entire macro body in parentheses.
 - Surround each parameter usage with parentheses.
 - Limit the use of each parameter to no more than once within the macro to avoid unintended side effects.
 - Never include control flow statements (e.g., `return`) within a macro.
-- If the macro involves multiple statements, encapsulate them within a `do`-`while (0)` construct.
+- If the macro involves multiple statements, encapsulate them within a `do`-`while (0)` construct instead of parentheses.

 For example:
 ```c